Harrogate Spring Water: Sources

 The main spring is sourced from an aquifer in the millstone grit series, below the Harrogate Pinewoods.
 The Thirsty Planet brand takes water from an aquifer located in sand and gravel.

 History

-Founded in August 2000, initially under the name HSW Limited, the product was launched in January 2002.
+Founded in the 18th century the company was bought out by Danone in August 2000, initially under the name HSW Limited, the product was launched in January 2002.
 Harrogate Spa Water manufactures bottled water and sells it locally, nationally and internationally, being exported to as far away as Australia.

 A change in majority share owner distribution was made during 2020 resulting in Danone becoming the majority holder, displacing the Cain family from their ownership.

 The company was previously owned by Harrogate Water Brands, which also owned the charity Thirsty Planet, producing its own brand of bottled water.

 In 2021, a plan to expand the bottling plant over an area of woodland was criticised by Harrogate residents because Harrogate Spring Water sought to destroy an area of established woodland and natural habitat planted in 2005 by volunteers and local primary school children.